system76/docs/content/install-in-vm.md

 3. Check the __Enable EFI__ checkbox
 4. Click the __OK__ button

-_The install will fail if you use VirtualBox's default legacy boot mode._
+_The install may fail if you use VirtualBox's default legacy boot mode._

 ### 9. Start VM